webmiddle/webmiddle/README.md

 });
 ```

-In our example, this would give you an output like the following:
+This will give us an output like the following:

 ```json
 {